RichardFreedman/music_style_guide/sections/audio_example.md

 10. **If you haven’t already done so, establish a list of examples at the end of your essay.** See the Music Dept. Style Sheet on how to format a audio citation, following note format.

-**List of Audio Example**
+        List of Audio Examples

         Audio Example 3.
 The opening of Claudio Monteverdi’s “Tornato,” from _Il Settimo libro di madrigali_, performed by the Concerto Italiano, Naive OP7365, Track 6, 0:00-0:25.